Systemik-Solutions/Glycerine_Guide/Markdowns/4. Annotate an Image Set/Annotate an Image Set.md

 ## Create an Annotation Set

-1. Press the three dots next to the Image Set you want to annotate.
+1. Click the three dots next to the Image Set you want to annotate.
 2. Click **Annotate**.
 3. Press **Add Annotation Set**.
 4. Give the Annotation Set a **Name** and **Description**.